-We all have days when things don’t entirely go to plan or we wake and find we just feel ‘blah’.
+We all have days when things don’t entirely go to plan or we wake and find we just feel ‘blah’ but I have 20 easy self care hacks to help you to get your mojo back.

 Those of us who bear the strain of a chronic or auto-immune illness may start each day from a position of compromised energy and it may be a struggle to even get to ‘blah’.